sbovo/HoloLens-Windows-MachineLearning/README.md

 The way to train your model in the Cloud and run it locally on the HoloLens!

+The minimal sample code.
+The objectives are:
+- Capture frames from the HoloLens camera
+- Load the MachineLearning model
+- Execute the model and get the predictions from each captured frame

+> **Note:** Windows version 1809 i.e. build > 17738 is needed to be able to run the Windows.AI.MachineLearning APIs

-## HoloLensV2WinML
+## HoloLensV2WinML ➡ HOLOLENS V2

 The app takes the live stream of the HoloLens camera and evalute locally the ONNX model to recognize up/down thumbs.
-The apps target HoloLens V2 in 32bits ARM
+The app targets HoloLens V2 in 32bits ARM.

 ### Versions used
 - Windows version 1809 for the PC